|Nutrition Facts (per serving)|

-Clam juice is a good pantry item to have on hand, and it has a surprisingly long shelf life.
+- Clam juice is a good pantry item to have on hand, and it has a surprisingly long shelf life.
 It can be used for seafood dishes like this one and in gumbos, soups, and stews.
 If you don't have clam juice or seafood stock or base, use chicken or vegetable broth, preferably unsalted.

 - Sauté 1 to 2 cups of fresh sliced mushrooms along with the rice.

 - To get deeper flavor from the pecans, toast them before adding to the casserole.